framps/raspiBackupDoc/en/src/function-overview.md

   - All boot modes are supported

-      1. boot from a USB device or SSD (USB boot mode): Both partitions are located on a USB device.
+      1. Boot from a USB device or SSD (USB boot mode): Both partitions are located on a USB device.
 Supported by the newer Raspberries since model 3B
-      2. boot from the SD card: Both partitions are on the SD card (every model)
+      2. Boot from the SD card: Both partitions are on the SD card (every model)
-      3. mixed mode: Boot from the SD card and use of the root partition from a USB device.
-This is necessary for older Raspberries that do not yet support USB boot
+      3. Mixed mode: Boot from the SD card and use the root partition from a USB device.
+This is necessary for older Raspberries that do not support USB boot

   - Any backup destinations are possible, e.g.